thom4parisot/thom4.net/source/_posts/2017/without-a-home.md

 * _3 weeks_ in Bordeaux to bootstrap [our co-op][dtc] and to visit my relatives;
 * _6 weeks_ in 9 different cities in France to write the book.

-(Now I read these lines I realise how short the writing period was and no wonder why I did not finish the book…)
+(Now I read these lines I realise how short the writing period was and no wonder I did not finish the book…)

 The _vacation time_ helped me to stress test the content of my backpack.
 I remember removing a few items I never used over the 2 weeks time.
 And feeling ready to tackle the next 9 weeks.